-It’s tough to find capital to execute on ambitious plans to grow, acquire or turn things around in Canada, particularly if you’re looking for $1 to $20 million in financing.
-Canadian entrepreneurs have experienced this predicament for years, and while the situation has improved recently as capital availability reaches new records, financing sources remain largely few and lacking flexibility.
+In Canada, it’s tough to find capital to execute on ambitious plans to grow, acquire or turn things around, particularly if you’re looking for $2 to $15 million in financing.
+Canadian entrepreneurs have experienced this predicament for years, and while the situation has improved as capital availability reaches new records, financing sources remain largely few and lacking flexibility.

 Private debt lenders are different from VCs and traditional banks in that they typically do not require the asset coverage demanded by traditional bank debt, or the potential for a 10x return that attracts venture capital.
-These specialized lenders seek a return in between bank debt and venture capital, investing significant time understanding a company’s business model in order to provide a more meaningful amount of financing and more flexible structures relative to banks.
+These specialized lenders seek a return in between bank debt and venture capital, investing significant time understanding a company’s business model in order to provide a more meaningful amount of financing and more flexible structures, catered to the needs of each company, in comparison to that of traditional banks.
 There is no requirement for “homerun” potential to access private debt; companies that have promising prospects – but are not necessarily the next Google or AirBnB – make strong candidates.

-Recently, a specific form of private debt, venture debt for tech companies, has stolen the spotlight.
+Venture debt, a specific form of private debt for tech companies, is often in the spotlight.
 That is a positive development, but it can make non-tech borrowers believe this kind of financing isn’t available to them.
 In reality, private debt can be useful in addressing a range of different issues across industries.

 1. Accelerating Growth

 There is a segment of growing companies that are not achieving the 100% year-over-year growth that attracts strong VC interest.
 Further, they typically don’t have the EBITDA to access bank financing beyond small lines of credit.